 An ActionID is the account you’ll need to create in order to access the softwares created by NGP and the Voter Activation Network (VAN), including NGP 8, VoteBuilder, Open Virtual Phone Bank (OpenVPB) and the MiniVAN app.

-These codes are used to identify someone’s affiliations, activities, or interests, such as union members, campaign volunteers, party officials, or signers of a specific petition.
+Activist codes are used to identify someone’s affiliations, activities, or interests, such as union members, campaign volunteers, party officials, or signers of a specific petition.
 An Activist Code is essentially a “yes” to a question.

-Analyzed data used to track performance of online performance and make decisions about what is and isn’t working for your campaign.
+Analytics are analyzed data used to track performance of online performance and make decisions about what is and isn’t working for your campaign.

-Any time you knock on a door or call a phone number in an effort to reach a voter, whether or not anybody answers.
+An attempt is any time you knock on a door or call a phone number in an effort to reach a voter, whether or not anybody answers.